Azerbaijani oil prices continue to grow

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $61.44 per barrel on Feb.23, having risen by 65 cents compared to the previous price.
+The price of URALS with shipment from the port reached $63.08 per barrel on Feb.24, which has risen by $1.64 compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, made up $65.08 per barrel, growing by 83 cents compared to the previous price.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, made up $66.68 per barrel, growing by $1.6 compared to the previous price.

 ---